Cart (empty) 0

 Why buy a organic cosmetic product ?

-Many articles, studies, tests inform us that the use of certain molecules from petrochemicals can be dangerous (cumulative effects denounced by green peace).
+Numerous articles, studies and tests inform us that the use of certain molecules derived from petrochemicals can be dangerous (cumulative effects denounced by Green Peace).

-The oms has proven that mineral oils can be stored in the body, damage the liver or inflammation of the valvules of the heart (due to paraffine wax for example).
+The WHO has proved that mineral oils can be stored in the body, damage the liver and cause inflammation of the heart valves (due to paraffin waxes, for example).

-Moreover, only a few mineral oils and some petroleum products were tested. it is likely that on the hundreds of molecules used in cosmetics (approximately 9,000 listed chemicals) we discover some of them that are far from anodine!
+What's more, only a few mineral oils and petroleum products have been tested.
+It's likely that out of the hundreds of molecules used in cosmetics (around 9,000 chemical products listed) we'll discover a few that are far from harmless!

-On the other hand, vegetable oils and fats (almond oil, avocado, jojoba, shea butter, ...) are very close to the fatty acids constituting the skin.
-This allows for a better recognition of these and thus a better efficiency.
+On the other hand, vegetable oils and fats (almond oil, avocado oil, jojoba oil, shea butter, etc.) are very close to the fatty acids that make up the skin.
+This makes them easier to recognise and therefore more effective.

-Quality "bio" cosmetics contain a significant amount of active ingredients (+ 30% for some products).
-Unfortunately this is not the case of so-called "conventional" cosmetics that for margin reasons rarely exceed 1.% certain brand products are exceptional, but their price is often identical to organic cosmetics.
+Quality 'organic' cosmetics contain a large quantity of active ingredients (over 30% for some products).
+Unfortunately, this is not the case with so-called "classic" cosmetics, which rarely contain more than 1% for reasons of profit.
+Some branded products are exceptions, but their price is often identical to that of organic cosmetics.

-We find in the cosmetics from the petrochemical, certain materials, such as mineral oils or silicone oils ,very little biodegradable and therefore harmful to the environment.
+Petrochemical cosmetics contain certain materials, such as mineral oils and silicone oils, which are not very biodegradable and are therefore harmful to the environment.

 No danger ?